12 good reasons why you should choose Manchester over London

 Where to begin?
 Its music scene is abundant and unrivalled.
 Many of the UK’s best and biggest bands originate from Manchester: The Stone Roses, Oasis, The Smiths, Doves, Elbow, Happy Mondays, The Buzzcocks, The Chemical Brothers, The Verve, James, Joy Division – to name just a few.

-Manchester’s Central Library just reopened and it’s truly wonderful.
+Manchester’s Central Library is truly wonderful.
 Ditto the John Rylands Library and the Portico Library.

 5. Night life